Semi-Cosimplicial Hilbert Spaces with Isometric Coface Operators: Labeled Subspaces

-Remark: This lemma seems to be the only part of this paper where we seriously use the fact that we have a (unitary) representation of the (full) braid group $\Bset_\infty$, instead of the braid monoid $\Bset^+_\infty$ used in \cite{EGK17}.
+This lemma seems to be the only part of this paper where we seriously use the fact that we have a (unitary) representation of the (full) braid group $\Bset_\infty$, instead of the braid monoid $\Bset^+_\infty$ considered in \cite{EGK17}.

 \begin{definition} An SCH $(\CH_k, \delta_i)_{k,i}$ is called normal if

 \end{definition}